-It is important to note that two versions of certain tools are available on the TLAB machines, a default Red Hat 6.2 version in /usr/bin and an upgraded version in /usr/local/bin.
-Please make sure that /usr/local/bin precedes /usr/bin on your path.
-On a sh-style shell, you can set your PATH in the following way:
+It is important to note that two versions of certain tools are available on the TLAB machines, a default Red Hat 7.3 version in /usr/bin and (possibly) an upgraded version in /usr/local/bin.
+Please make sure that /usr/bin is first on your path, and that /usr/local/bin is somewhere on your path.
+On the TLAB machines, the default configuration should work fine for you.
+You will also want to add your Minet directory: